Environment and sustainability

 During the 20th century, awareness of the finiteness of the earth’s non-renewable resources grew rapidly, as did an understanding of the increasingly significant impact of humanity on the natural world with regard to pollution, depletion of resources, agricultural practices, global warming, and much else.
 ‘Earthcare’ became an important and ongoing focus for Quaker witness and continues to be so.
 Phrases such as ‘right relationship’ and ‘right-sharing’ began to be used to encapsulate what many Friends were striving for.

-At international level QUNO continues to pay particular attention to climate change, and to the use of natural resources.
+At international level QUNO continues to pay particular attention to climate change, to sustainable food systems, and to the use of natural resources.
 FWCC, Quakers global consultative committee, fosters communication of ideas, and facilitates collaboration.

 Quakers have been active in modern nonviolent direct action campaigning for many years, locally, nationally and globally.
 Quakers Irving and Dorothy Stowe were among the founders of Greenpeace.
 Earth Quaker Action Team (EQAT) organises nonviolent direct action campaigns and works with likeminded groups worldwide.